boodah96/reading-notes/read 3.md

 ###  To start you should have Git in your computer and download it in many way relative to type for me I have windows 10
-### also we take about cloning the as copy the repository from GitHub to Git locally by using the clone command with a repository’s URL :[git clone] (https://github.com/test)
+### also we take about cloning the as copy the repository from GitHub to Git locally by using the clone command with a repository’s URL :[git clone](https://github.com/test)
 ### finally, workflow process and  git repository and component of it.